efornara/frt/doc/Compile.md

 Compile
 =======

-To compile the Godot templates on a Raspberry Pi, start from the official 3.1-stable source tarball:
+To compile the Godot templates on a Pi, start from the official 3.1-stable source tarball:

 <https://github.com/godotengine/godot/releases/tag/3.1-stable>